 - 3.14 The type of HQLAs held to meet interim Pillar 2 add-ons should be no wider than defined in the Delegated Act and follow the same composition by asset level as set out in the Delegated Act.
-The quality of HQLAs should be appropriate to mitigate firm-specific risks(1) and be consistent with the OLAR. - 3.15 In due course, the PRA will review its Pillar 2 approach.
-The Pillar 2 approach will be proportionate to each firm's business model, which includes taking into account the implications of structural reform as required by the Financial Services (Banking Reform) Act 2013).
+The quality of HQLAs should be appropriate to mitigate firm-specific risks and be consistent with the OLAR.

+- 3.15 [Deleted]

+- 3.16 [Deleted]

+- 3.17 [Deleted]